touzet/pampa/README.md

 ## General formats and definitions

-The full version of PAMPA, such as implemented in PAMPA CLASSIFY and PAMPA CRAFT, relies on a serie of data structures, that are necessary to handle peptide markers and protein sequences.
+The full version of PAMPA, as implemented in PAMPA CLASSIFY and PAMPA CRAFT, relies on a series of data structures essential for managing peptide markers and protein sequences.

 ### Mass spectra